alefi/word-of-wisdom-solution/README.md

 This code is provided as a PoC and it could be improved.
 For instance:

 - use the same code style because of currently, a slighlty different ones are used by design.
-- add routing to the client.
-- store PoW tokens cache is Redis or another persistent storage with auto remove according TTL feature turned on.
+- store PoW tokens cache in Redis or another persistent storage with auto remove according TTL feature turned on.
 - handle errors better (consider transfer some details to a client)
 - additinal tests.